 Hi friend!
 How do you feel about checklists?
 To-do lists?
 Timelines?
 Well, when they’re representing a HUGE project that is looming on the horizon, I LOVE them!
-I don’t know about you, but when I’m preparing my students for a recital, things can get a little overwhelming if I don’t have a checklist.
+When I’m preparing my students for a piano recital, things can get a little overwhelming if I don’t have a checklist.

 - Recital week (the week leading up to the performance)

-- Recital day (yep, that special day!)
+- The day of the recital (yep, that special day!)